 In one sense, the test was a great success.
 Massive amounts of natural gas were released from the vaporized underground stone.
 But the gases were irradiated and deemed unusable.
 To this day, the Environmental Protection Agency tests municipal, well, and groundwater in the area once a year to make sure no radioactive contamination has seeped away from the underground blast site.
 Both the federal government and state of Colorado have placed restrictions on mining and drilling in the area.

 There is little evidence of the nuclear test conducted there.
 The shaft where the nuclear bomb was lowered has been cemented over and marked with a plaque and a sign warns visitors of potential radiation.

-At about the same time as Project Rulison in western Colorado a similar detonation was planned for the Pinedale area of western Wyoming, called WASP, the Wyoming Atomic Stimulation Project.
-After the lack of a succesful increase in usable natural gas flow at Rulison, WASP was abandoned.
+At about the same time as Project Rulison in western Colorado, a similar detonation was planned for the Pinedale area of western Wyoming, called WASP, the Wyoming Atomic Stimulation Project.
+After the lack of a successful increase in usable natural gas flow at Rulison, WASP was abandoned.

 Know Before You Go

 The site is hard to reach.
 You have to drive down various rural dirt roads, some unnamed.
 From N. Battlement Parkway, turn onto CR 310.
 Follow CR 310 until it dead-ends (after approximately one mile) and turn right onto an unnamed road.
 Stay on this road for approximately three miles and keep going straight when the road makes a sharp left.
 In about 1,000 feet look for the bright yellow nuclear blast site sign behind a wooden fence.

 The sign and plaque are located on private property, viewing is very limited and only available from the fence line.